 The Coldwater Fisheries Habitat Temperature Monitoring Project (CWFHTM) is recording baseline thermal conditions in AWW tributaries and along the main stem of the river.
-Fisheries biologists will prioritize the tributaries according to their current contribution to sustaining brook trout populations, their vulnerability to temperature increases, and their potential to maintain conditions that will allow brook trout in the AWW to adapt to temperature increases resulting from climate change.
-It will establish protocols for an ongoing monitoring program in the most important tributaries.
+Fisheries biologists will prioritize the tributaries according to their current contribution to sustaining brook trout populations, their vulnerability to temperature increases, and their potential to maintain conditions that will allow brook trout in the AWW to adapt to anticipated temperature increases in the long term.
+Protocols for an ongoing monitoring program will be established for the most important tributaries.
 A report on the 2022 and 2023 CWFHTM will be available here in early 2024; and AWWF plans to continue this monitoring project through the summer of 2026 at a minimum.
 AWWF Coldwater Fisheries Report 2023

 OUR MISSION IS to enhance the wilderness character of the Allagash Wilderness Waterway, protect its environment, and preserve and foster knowledge and understanding of its natural, historic and cultural values.
 In close collaboration with the Maine Bureau of Parks and Lands, we serve as the Friends of the Allagash.- Allagash Wilderness Waterway Foundation